gomorpheus/morpheus-docs/release_notes/current.rst

 Release Date: |releasedate|

 .. important:: Database indexes added for account_usage and metadata_tag tables.
-Customers with very large account_usage and/or metadata_tag tables (10 million+) may experience slower initial morpheus-ui loading time after upgrading to 5.4.5, as well as additional database load.
+Customers with very large account_usage and/or metadata_tag tables (10 million+) **may experience slower initial morpheus-ui loading times and additional database load after upgrading to 5.4.5** while the indexes are being added.
-.. warning:: 'AVI Load Balancer' renamed to 'NSX Advanced Load Balancer'
+.. warning:: **AVI Load Balancer** renamed to **NSX Advanced Load Balancer**
-.. warning:: Cloud Types disabled by default: Dell, HPE (NOT HPE Oneview), Supermicro and Cloud Foundry.
+.. warning:: Cloud Types disabled by default: **Dell**, **HPE** (NOT HPE Oneview), **Supermicro** and **Cloud Foundry**.
 Users would still be able to re-enable this clouds in the appliance settings.
 Does not affect existing Clouds.
-.. warning:: A10 Load Balancer type has been disabled, and will no longer be an option when adding new Load Balancers.
+.. warning:: **A10 Load Balancer** type has been disabled, and will no longer be an option when adding new Load Balancers.
 Contact |morpheus| if you need to re-enable A10 Load Balancer option.
 This does not affect existing Load Balancers.
-.. warning:: |morpheus| Cluster type "Combo Cluster" renamed to "KVM/Docker Cluster"
+.. warning:: |morpheus| Cluster type **Combo Cluster** renamed to **KVM/Docker Cluster**

 ..
 NOTE:: Items appended with :superscript:`5.x.x` are also included in that version
 .. .. include:: highlights.rst